ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 1.3.
 Directory Management
 -------------------------

 HTML and XML template pages and other entities such as CSS stylesheets, JavaScript procedures, and GIF or JPEG images used by VIRTEL Web Access are stored in directories within a VSAM KSDS managed by VIRTEL.
 Each KSDS defined to VIRTEL can contain one or more directories.
-The system administrator can upload pages and other elements into a VIRTEL directory by using a web browser or by e-mail, as described in detail in the section `“Uploading HTML Pages” <#_V456UG_uploading_HTML_pages>`.
+The system administrator can upload pages and other elements into a VIRTEL directory by using a web browser or by e-mail, as described in detail in the section :ref:`“Uploading HTML Pages” <#_V456UG_uploading_HTML_pages>`.

 1.3.1.
 Accessing the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^